alecchendev/alecchendev.github.io/main/index.md

 Hey!
 I'm Alec.

-I'm a rising sophomore studying CS at UIUC with a growing interest in the rust programming language, IPFS/the distributed web, and fintech.
-I currently work at P&G as a software engineer/data science intern.
+I'm a student studying computer science at UIUC with a growing interest in web3, crypto, and decentralized systems.
+I currently work at AbbVie as an emerging tech intern with my main focus being on blockchain-related work.

-Outside of programming, my other interests include cooking, nutrition, film, and reading.
+Outside of tech, my other interests include cooking, nutrition, film, and reading.

 ### Where to find me
 Email: [alecchendev@gmail.com](mailto:alecchendev@gmail.com)